Introduction to authentication

-In access management, authentication is tightly couple with authorization; usually, not only is important to confirm that a user is who they say they are, but also to ensure that they can only access a subset of information.
+In access management, authentication is tightly coupled with authorization.
+Usually, it is important to confirm that a user is who they say they are, and to ensure that they can access only a subset of information.

 Consider a user who wants to access an online shop.
 As the owner of the shop, you want to ensure the user identity is confirmed (since it is tied to their shipping and email addresses and payment information) and you also want to ensure that they can only access their own information.

-AM supports the following features to implement authentication, authentication modules and chains and authentication nodes and trees.
+AM supports authentication modules and chains and authentication nodes and trees to implement authentication.

 Authentication nodes and trees are replacing authentication modules and chains.
 We recommend that you implement nodes and trees when possible.

-AM creates an authentication session to track the user's authentication progress through an authentication chain or tree.
-Once the user has authenticated, AM creates a session to manage the user's access to resources.
-To learn more about sessions, see the Sessions Guide.
+AM creates an authentication session to track the user’s authentication progress through an authentication chain or tree.
+Once the user has authenticated, AM creates a session to manage the user’s access to resources.
+To learn more about sessions, see Sessions.

 Multi-factor authentication (MFA) is an authentication technique that requires users to provide multiple forms of identification when logging in to AM.